 In the interview series Meet Native America, the Smithsonian National Museum of the American Indian invites tribal leaders, cultural figures, and other interesting and accomplished Native individuals to introduce themselves and say a little about their lives and work.
 Together, their responses illustrate the diversity of the indigenous communities of the Western Hemisphere, as well as their shared concerns, and offer insights beyond what’s in the news to the ideas and experiences of Native people today. —Dennis Zotigh

 Please introduce yourself with your name and title.

-Can you give us your Native name and its English translation?
+Can you share with us your Native name, its English translation, and/or your nickname?

 Where is your nation located?

 Our Government Center is in Mayetta, Kansas, located in northeast Kansas.

 Where were the Prairie Potawatomi originally from?

 The Great Lakes region.

 What is a significant point in history from your nation that you would like to share?